A Gibraltarian's Guide to Gibraltar.

 Wildlife Park

-Gibraltar Police and Customs.
+Alameda Wildlife Park to give it is correct name, is a small haven for animals seized by the Gibraltar Police and Customs.
 It was started in 1994 and houses a collection of parrots, land tortoises, squirrels, a pot bellied pig and other types of monkeys which were confiscated from illegal traders.
 Sadly, because they are confiscated animals, they cannot be returned to the wild, but the park does its best to look after the animals and use them for conservation and educational purposes.

 The Wildlife park can perhaps be a major disappointment for adults but young kids will love it.
 Families with teenagers would perhaps consider somewhere else.

 Those who are infirm or disabled should be warned that the park is set against terraces requiring a lot of steps down and up to see the animals.
 That said, it cost a miserly £2 per adult and £1.50 for kids.
-All money raised is used to care for the animals,
+All money raised is used to care for the animals, which are housed in large wire cages and don't roam wild.
+Admittedly, to use the term, "Park" is stretching it a bit, the couple of terraces its set in would probably cover no more than 2 - 3 tennis courts

 The highlight for me and my daughter was the Prevost Squirrels which have a "tunnel" wire cage running from one spot of the park to the other.
 No matter how much I tried to take a picture of them, they wouldn't sit still!